jessegoodier/NGINX-Core-Controller-Workshop/Workshop_Config_Guide.md

 3. Browse to the real-real time dashboard that was just enabled by going to http://plus-ip/dashboard.html

+## Install Controler Agent on workshop-plus1

-4. Copy commands from controller>Graphs>New Instance (on bottom left).
+4. Copy commands from the controller>Graphs>New Instance (on bottom left).

 ## Configure Load Balancing Within Controller